 Professional Core (12 credits)

-Modern living is complex due to competing desires and obligations: family, career, community, and personal needs.
+Modern living is complex due to competing desires and obligations: family, career, community and personal needs.
 Learning how to balance these competing claims on our attention and affections often involves making choices based on core values.
-This course explores answers to a variety of timeless questions so students can come to a better understanding of themselves, their desires, and their obligations.
+This course explores answers to a variety of timeless questions so students can come to a better understanding of themselves, their desires and their obligations.
 Questions that will be explored may include: What does it mean to live a good life?
 What is the meaning of life?
 Does life have a meaning?
 What does it mean to be ethical and how does one know right from wrong?
 What makes work meaningful?
 What does it mean to be happy?
 What does it mean to be successful?
-What is the relationship between work, success, and happiness?
+What is the relationship between work, success and happiness?
 To whom in my life am I responsible, and what do I owe them?
-Drawing on religion, philosophy, and literature, students will examine and critique a diversity of responses to these kinds of questions, reflect on the relevance of these responses in their lives, and formulate their own responses to these questions.
+Drawing on religion, philosophy and literature, students will examine and critique a diversity of responses to these kinds of questions, reflect on the relevance of these responses in their lives and formulate their own responses to these questions.
 In keeping with Merrimack College’s Catholic and Augustinian mission, special attention is paid to the Christian tradition and the life and thought of Augustine of Hippo.

-As part of the Professional Core in the BA in Applied Arts and Sciences program, this course emphasizes: effective communication (oral and written), critical thinking, ethical judgment and decision-making, effective teamwork, the ability to work independently, initiative, proactive planning, and real-world applications.
+As part of the Professional Core in the B.A. in Applied Arts and Sciences program, this course emphasizes effective communication (oral and written), critical thinking, ethical judgment and decision-making, effective teamwork, the ability to work independently, initiative, proactive planning, and real-world applications.
 Credits: 4

-Examination of the major issues, theories, and findings in the psychological study of positive emotions and experience (Positive Psychology).
-Emphasis is on the scientific investigation of such topics as the nature of happiness and well-being, psychological flow, savoring, love, optimism, resilience, character strengths and virtues, and the meaningful life.
+Examination of the major issues, theories and findings in the psychological study of positive emotions and experience (Positive Psychology).
+Emphasis is on the scientific investigation of such topics as the nature of happiness and well-being, psychological flow, savoring, love, optimism, resilience, character strengths and virtues and the meaningful life.
 Credits: 4

 Required Courses (32 credits)